OpenSees/OpenSeesDocumentation/source/user/examples/thermalExamples/thermalexample3.rst

 Example 3
 *********

 A 6m long beam has a uniform applied load of 10 kN/m.
-With the loading sustained, the beam is heated to a target temperature of 1180oC.
+With the loading sustained, the beam is heated to a target temperature of 1180 :sup:`o` C.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: figures/Example3_fig1.png
 	:align: center
-    :width: 400px
+	:width: 500px
 	:figclass: align-center

 **Elevation of beam and member cross-section**